 Future infrastructures must be extremely flexible in operations and elastic in resource usage.
 Programmability of resources is the only way to achieve this.
 However, different from configuration management, programmability requires runtime resource control, i.e., a way for a program executed somewhere to receive some infrastructure event and to possibly tell to a given resource what to do, both proactively and reactively, including in runtime.
 The requirements on any control plane are classically intrinsically linked to the requirements on the data plane.
-Yet, with programmability, any data plane becomes possible, and hence, both functional and extra-functional requirements on the control plane are enormous.
+Yet, with programmability (such as that being explored currently with P4), any data plane becomes possible, and hence, both functional and extra-functional requirements on the control plane are enormous.
 For a control plane used for software-defined infrastructure operations, network structure, the available functionality, transported payloads, data rates for the latter, the latencies of exchanges, the resilience and the security are difficult to predict.